ruchanshu/python/chapter_1/1_absolute_basics.md

-# Introduction to Python and computer programming
+# Introduction to computer programming

 ## What makes a language?